tomjoht/documentation-theme-jekyll/mydoc/mydoc_install_jekyll_on_mac.md

 ## Customize the Gemfile

 Bundler goes out and retreives all the gems that are specified in your project's Gemfile.
 If you have a gem that depends on other gems to work, Bundler will go out and retrieve all of the dependencies as well.
-(To learn more about Bundler, see {{site.data.urls.mydoc_about_ruby_gems_bundler.link}}.
+(To learn more about Bundler, see {{site.data.urls.mydoc_about_ruby_gems_etc.link}}.

 Open the Gemfile (in any text editor) in the Jekyll doc theme project: